octobercms/docs/plugin-mail.md

         $message->to($user->email, $user->full_name);
     });

 The first argument in the `send()` method is a path to the mail view in the following format: **author.plugin:mail.message**.
-It corresponds to the following file:
+Which in this case corresponds to the following file:

     plugins/
       author/